debitoor/httpsonly/README.md

 # httpsonly

-Express middleware that redirects http requests to https
+Express middleware that redirects http requests to https.

+Also sets Strict Transport Security header, telling browsers to visit by HTTPS for the next year.
+Also hides the powered by express header.

 	npm install httpsonly